dglazkov/polymath/README.md

 To start the host server, run `python3 -m host.server`.
 It will start a Flask app as a local server.
 Go to `http://127.0.0.1:8080/api/query` to see the API endpoint.

+It will automatically load up all libaries in `libraries/` and its subdirectories.

+Sometimes it's nice to have libraries from other people in your development server but don't want to upload those to production.

+To do that, create a directory called `third_party` and put the third party libraries in it.
+During development those libraries will be loaded up by the host by default, but they will not be uploaded to the production instance because they are in `.gcloudignore`.

 ### Server/Client experiment

 To experiment with client/server setup, you will need multiple terminal instances: one for each server and one the client.